eibensteiner/portfolio/content/projects/kompass.md

   role: How can we collect feedback that is specific, measurable, and actionable?
 ---

+## Kompass - A new way of navigating the web

-**Kompass is a UI component for Vue to improve both Accessibility as well as Efficiency for Power Users.
-I realized the project together with Frederic Köberl in Early 2021.**
+Kompass is a UI component for Vue to improve both Accessibility as well as Efficiency for Power Users.
+I realized the project together with Frederic Köberl in Early 2021.

-## Internet vs Accessibility
+### Internet vs Accessibility

 Have you ever wondered why we are mainly using the Mouse as an input method while browsing through the web?
 Yes?